EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

     }
     ````

     Note: During execution of the command, the network connection to VN1-SRV1 will be dropped.
-If the command takes too long to execute, you may cancel the command by pressing **CTRL + C**.
+Wait for the reconnection.

 ### Task 2: Add the IP address of the decommissioned domain controller to the new domain controller